Henry Bourchier, 1st Earl of Essex: Career

-He saw considerable military action in France and for his services was created Viscount Bourchier during the parliament of 1445–6, and elected Knight of the Garter on his third nomination in 1452.
+Henry saw considerable military action in France and for his services was created Viscount Bourchier during the parliament of 1445–6.
+He was elected Knight of the Garter on his third nomination in 1452.
 He later saw action in 1461 as a Yorkist supporter at the Second Battle of St Albans and the Battle of Towton, soon after which Edward IV created him Earl of Essex.

-He held the post of Lord High Treasurer from 29 May 1455 - 5 October 1456, 28 July 1460 - 14 April 1462, and 22 April 1471 - 4 April 1483.
+He held the post of Lord High Treasurer from 29 May 1455 to 5 October 1456, 28 July 1460 to 14 April 1462 and 22 April 1471 to 4 April 1483.
 He also became Justice in Eyre south of the Trent in 1461, holding that title until his death.
 Bourchier's tenure as Lord High Treasurer occurred during the Great Bullion Famine and the Great Slump in England.

 He died on 4 April 1483 and was buried at Beeleigh Abbey, although his tomb was subsequently moved to Little Easton church.